jwardsmith/Bug-Bounty/README.md

 #9. - Cross-Site Scripting (XSS)
 -----------------------------------------

-- *Reflected XSS (non-persistent - processed on the back-end server)	= Occurs when user input is displayed on the page after being processed by the backend server, but without being stored (e.g., search result or error message).*
+- *Reflected XSS (non-persistent - processed on the back-end server)*
+   - *Occurs when user input is displayed on the page after being processed by the backend server, but without being stored (e.g., search result or error message).*
+- *Stored XSS (persistent)*
-- *Stored XSS (persistent) = Occurs when user input is stored in the back end database and then displayed upon retrieval (e.g., posts or comments).*
+   - *Occurs when user input is stored in the back end database and then displayed upon retrieval (e.g., posts or comments).*
-- *DOM XSS (non-persistent - processed on the client-side)	= Occurs when user input is directly shown in the browser and is completely processed on the client-side, without reaching the back-end server and is written to an HTML DOM object (e.g., through client-side HTTP parameters or anchor tags - vulnerable username or page title).*
+- *DOM XSS (non-persistent - processed on the client-side)*
+   - *Occurs when user input is directly shown in the browser and is completely processed on the client-side, without reaching the back-end server and is written to an HTML DOM object (e.g., through client-side HTTP parameters or anchor tags - vulnerable username or page title).*

 - Basic XSS Payloads